puzzle/ansible-training/content/en/docs/10/_index.en.md

 * Install all packages needed to use `ansible-navigator` on the controller host.

 {{% alert title="Tip" color="info" %}}
 It doesn't matter which container engine you use.
-Anyways we use podman since its the default.
+We use podman since it's the default.
 {{% /alert %}}

-* After installing, start `ansible-navigator` and closely observe whats happening.
+* After installing, start `ansible-navigator` and closely observe what's happening.
 What does the output show you?

 {{% details title="Solution Task 1" %}}
 Since we have no Red Hat Subscription available, we install ansible-navigator with pip.
 We install podman as well to be able to use containers.

 ```bash
 $ sudo dnf install -y podman python3-pip